Human Capital and Local Credit Supply: Evidence from the Mortgage Industry

 Abstract

-This paper investigates the interaction between the labor market for loan officers and local residential mortgage markets.
-We find that shocks to local mortgage demand have little effect on the number of local loan officers but affect their average workloads and the fraction of remotely originated mortgages.
-However, evidence from shocks to the supply of local loan officers shows that these responses are not perfect substitutes for the presence of loan officers.
-Local loan officers increase access to mortgage credit, the efficiency of the mortgage application process, and households' refinancing decisions.
-Overall, our findings suggest that labor immobility can distort local credit supply and reduce capital allocation efficiency.
+This paper investigates how the spatial distribution of financial intermediaries’ human capital affects credit supply.
+Focusing on residential mortgage markets, we find that shocks to mortgage demand are not met with changes in the number of local loan officers, but instead affect workloads and remote lending.
+Importantly, evidence from shocks to the supply of loan officers shows these responses are not perfect substitutes for local intermediation.
+Local loan officers improve the availability of mortgage credit, the efficiency of the application process, and households’ refinancing outcomes.
+Our findings suggest that labor market frictions can distort local credit supply.

 Document Type